stolostron/applier/docs/help/applier_version.md

-      --client-key string                Path to a client key file for TLS --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use --dry-run                          If set the generated resources will be displayed but not applied --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
+      --client-key string                Path to a client key file for TLS --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string                Path to the kubeconfig file to use for CLI requests.
       --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0)